cachethq/cachet/README.md

 ## Requirements

-- PHP 7.1.3 – 7.3
+- PHP 8.1 or later
-- HTTP server with PHP support (e.g.: Apache, Nginx, Caddy)
 - [Composer](https://getcomposer.org)
 - A supported database: MySQL, PostgreSQL or SQLite